THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

-Despite article 3.2, section 32 of the Act concerning the dismissal, suspension or transfer of a worker, discriminatory measures or reprisals, Division II of Chapter IV concerning temporary assignment, as well as Chapter VII concerning the right to return to work, are not applicable to the Office.
+Despite article 3.2, section 32 of the Act concerning the dismissal, suspension or transfer of a worker, discriminatory measures or reprisals, Division II of Chapter IV concerning temporary assignment, as well as Chapter VII concerning the right to return to work, are not applicable to the agency.

 (3.5) First aid

-Although the Office is not required to give first aid to a participant who suffers an employment injury, in accordance with sections 190 and 191 of the Act, it must see that first aid is given to the participant, where necessary, and pay the related costs.
+Although the agency is not required to give first aid to a participant who suffers an employment injury, in accordance with sections 190 and 191 of the Act, it must see that first aid is given to the participant, where necessary, and pay the related costs.

 (3.6) Payment of assessment

-For assessment purposes, the Office is deemed to pay wages that correspond, as the case may be, to the gross wage of each participant at the time the participant is registered in a program listed in Schedule I, to the employment insurance benefits received by the participant or to the minimum wage, if the participant has no other employment income.
+For assessment purposes, the agency is deemed to pay wages that correspond, as the case may be, to the gross wage of each participant at the time the participant is registered in a program listed in Schedule I, to the employment insurance benefits received by the participant or to the minimum wage, if the participant has no other employment income.

 (3.8) Annual statement

-The Office sends to the Commission, before 15 March of each year, an annual statement setting out, in particular, the amount of gross wages paid to the participants during the preceding calendar year, calculated in relation to the duration of the work carried out under a program listed in Schedule I.
+The agency sends to the Commission, before 15 March of each year, an annual statement setting out, in particular, the amount of gross wages paid to the participants during the preceding calendar year, calculated in relation to the duration of the work carried out under a program listed in Schedule I.

 Any new program or any subsequent amendment to a program listed in Schedule I is also to be sent so as to determine whether it should come or remain under the Agreement.